o3de/o3de.org/content/docs/user-guide/visualization/environments/terrain/terrain-developer-guide/future-work.md

 ### GPU calculation support

-The terrain system is built on top of the gradient components, which perform all of their calculations CPU-side.
-However, the types of calculations being performed are ideal for GPU-side calculation.
-An overhaul or replacement of the gradient system that supports GPU-side calculations could provide orders of magnitude improvements to the terrain system.
-The primary caveats are that the data is still needed CPU-side to feed to physics, generalized raycasts, and other systems, and that it should be possible to still use the terrain system on devices with limited or no GPU capabilities (low-end phones, headless servers, etc).
+The terrain system is built on top of the gradient components, which perform all of their calculations on the CPU.
+However, a GPU can perform bulk computations like these far more optimally.
+An overhaul or replacement of the gradient system that supports GPU-side calculations can improve the terrain system's performance by orders of magnitude.
+The primary caveats are that the data is still needed on the CPU to feed to physics, generalized raycasts, and other systems, and that it should be possible to still use the terrain system on devices with limited or no GPU capabilities (low-end phones, headless servers, etc).

 ## Additional features